 Open payments are also sometimes referred to as "Overpayments"

-While an "Open payment" may be conceptually similar to a "Credit" in Time To Pet, there are several substantial differences to keep in mind when using TTP.
-An open payment is anytime your customer has paid you more than they should have while Credits should be used whenever you would like to add a monetary amount to a Client’s account but you will not receive actual compensation for the credit amount.
+While an "Open Payment" may be conceptually similar to a "Credit" in Time To Pet, there are several substantial differences to keep in mind.
+An open payment occurs any time your customer has paid you more than they should have, while credits are used whenever you would like to add a monetary amount to a client’s account but you will not receive actual compensation for the credit amount.

 Open payments occur anytime your client has paid you more than they should have.
-The two most common scenarios are an open payment made by mistake (if your client paid you $120 on a $100 invoice by accident) or an open payment caused by the cancellation of a visit which left a balance for your Client.
+The two most common scenarios are an open payment made by mistake (if your client paid you $120 on a $100 invoice by accident) or an open payment caused by the cancellation of a visit which left a balance for your client.
 For example, if your client had an invoice for $100 that has been pre-paid and cancelled one event that you did not charge them for.
 This reduces the total amount of the invoice to $80; however, your client has already paid $100.
 This would automatically create an open payment of $20.
-TTP automatically adds an open payment to your Client's balance sheet which will be available to apply to future invoices.
+Time To Pet automatically adds an open payment to your client's balance sheet which will be available to apply to future invoices.

-Credits should be used whenever you would like to add a monetary amount to a Client’s account but you will not receive actual compensation for the credit amount.
-Credits are not related to payments made by your customers and are specifically added to a Client’s account.
-For example, if you have a "Customer Referral Program", and you would like to add a $20 credit for your client referring their neighbor.
-Your client will never actually pay you the $20 but you would like to apply the Credit to a future invoice.
+Credits should be used whenever you would like to add a monetary amount to a client’s account, but you will not receive actual compensation for the credit amount.
+Credits are not related to payments made by your customers and are specifically added to a client’s account.
+An example of this would be if you have a "Customer Referral Program" and you would like to add a $20 credit for your client referring their neighbor.
+Your client will never actually pay you the $20 but you would like to apply the credit to a future invoice.

 We have created three videos that help understand exactly how open payments and credits work in Time To Pet.

 Introduction To Payments